 The College of Agricultural Sciences and Natural Resources (CASNR) adheres to the highest standards of excellence in learning, research and engagement.
 Whether it's food, fiber, natural resources, environmental sciences, management, or planning, CASNR leads the charge on regional, state and global levels.
 With seven academic departments, and several research centers and institutes, CASNR is preparing society-ready graduates with the ability to think creatively and analytically, while also providing discoveries on current and emerging aspects of agricultural research with state, regional, national and global impacts.
-A new facet of CASNR's growth is the recent addition of a new academic unit for CASNR: the Department of Veterinary Sciences.
+A facet of CASNR's growth is the addition of a new academic unit for CASNR: the Department of Veterinary Sciences.
 The graduate degree program is aimed at students who have an interest in population or preventative veterinary medicine, with a focus on large production animal veterinary medicine.

 - A leading college in the U.S. with programs awarding 10 baccalaureate, 12 masters and six doctorate degrees in agricultural sciences and natural resources disciplines.

 - Currently ranked in the upper third in size among universities with agricultural sciences and natural resources programs.

 - State-of-the-art research and teaching facilities, including a $14 million Bayer Plant Science Building

 - Biotechnology-ready greenhouse